superfaceai/docs/docs/reference/glossary.md

 - passing additional values required by the provider which cannot be covered by profile's input values (e.g. [Mailgun DOMAIN parameter](https://github.com/superfaceai/station/blob/31c145aa618555c9084f80423c7094acbd43e02e/providers/mailgun.json#L18-L21))
 - passing user's OAuth2 Access Tokens in the runtime (e.g. [Twitter accessToken parameter](https://github.com/superfaceai/station/blob/31c145aa618555c9084f80423c7094acbd43e02e/providers/twitter.json#L10-L13))

+## Registry {#registry}

+_Registry_ is a web service for distribution and discovery of profiles, maps, and providers.
+The service accepts [Comlink](#comlink) files for publishing and generates Abstract Syntax Tree (AST) for runtime consumption by [OneSDK](#one-sdk).

+The public registry is available at [superface.ai](https://superface.ai/catalog).
+Integrations available in the public catalog are maintained and published from the [Station GitHub repository](https://github.com/superfaceai/station).

 ## OneSDK {#one-sdk}

-_OneSDK_ is a reference implementation of the universal API client for Node.js.
+_OneSDK_ is a universal API client for Node.js.
 It is the primary way of using Superface integrations.
 It can update and execute [Comlink](#comlink) files, automatically switch providers, and report integrations health via built-in [monitoring](../guides/integrations-monitoring.mdx).

 For more details, see [OneSDK reference](./one-sdk.mdx) and its [GitHub repostiory](https://github.com/superfaceai/one-sdk-js).

 ## super.json {#super-json}

-_super.json_ is the main configuration file used by [OneSDK](#one-sdk) to load profiles, maps, and provider files.
+_super.json_ is the configuration file used by [OneSDK](#one-sdk) to load profiles, maps, and provider files.
 By default it is located in `superface/super.json`.
 It is managed with [Superface CLI](https://github.com/superfaceai/cli).

 For more details about file's content, see [super.json reference](./superjson.mdx).